cosmos/cosmos-sdk/examples/simpleGov/README.md

 *Note: You can check the full file (with comments!) [here](link)*

-First, create an `app.go` file.
-This is the main file that defines your application.
+The `app.go` file is the main file that defines your application.
 In it, you will declare all the modules you need, their keepers, handlers, stores, etc. Let us take a look at each section of this file to see how the application is constructed.

 Secondly, we need to define the name of our application.